AndrewEllis93/Print-Tuning-Guide/articles/first_layer_squish.md

 # First Layer Squish
 {: .no_toc }

-I'm going to call it "squish" to be unambiguous.
+:bulb: I'm going to call it "squish" to be unambiguous.
 "Z offset" and "z height" can be conflated with other concepts.

 ---